jekyll/jekyll-admin/docs/api.md

 * `raw_content` - the drafts's body (`String`)
 * `front_matter` - the drafts's YAML front matter (`Object`)

-While `path` for a sub-directory, is the same as the parameter `directory` itself, for a draft-file, it is the entire path relative to the site's root
+While `path` for a sub-directory, is the same as the parameter `directory` itself, for a draft-file, it is the entire path relative to the site's root.

 #### `GET /drafts/:directory`